r-raymond/epdfphron/README.md

 ## The script executes very sluggishly

-Since this is interpreted haskell, the startuptime of the script might feel quite slow.
+Since this is interpreted haskell, the startup time of the script might feel quite slow.
 To combat this, you can compile the script as follows.

 ```